 Rifles of approved caliber in Wildlife Department Hunting Regulations may be used for fall turkey season.

 Turkey may not be hunted or taken within 100 yards or the state regulation distance of any bait.
-Feed or bait may not be scattered or placed on any club land or lease after February 28.
-All feeders, deer stands and elevated blinds must be removed by February 28.
-ANY FEEDERS, stands or elevated blinds FOUND ON A LEASE DURING TURKEY SEASON MAY BE REMOVED AND TURNED IN TO THE HUNT COMMITTEE.
+Feed or bait may not be scattered or placed on any club land or lease after March 16.
+ANY FEEDERS or elevated stands/blinds FOUND ON A LEASE DURING TURKEY SEASON MAY BE REMOVED AND TURNED IN TO THE Board of Directors.

 Small game may be hunted during appropriate Oklahoma seasons with no specific hunting for small game during deer or turkey seasons.